Pavel Marin

-Pavel Marin (born 14 June 1995) is an Estonian professional footballer who plays as an attacking midfielder for Estonian club Nõmme Kalju and the Estonia national team.
+Pavel Marin (born 14 June 1995) is an Estonian professional footballer who plays as an attacking midfielder for Estonian club Tartu JK Tammeka and the Estonia national team.

 Club career

 Puuma

 Marin first played for a local club Keila, before moving to SC Real in 2007.
 He made his senior league debut in 2011, playing for Esiliiga team Puuma.

 Levadia

 In July 2013, Marin moved to Levadia's reserve team Levadia II.
 He signed his first professional contract with the club in December 2013.
 Marin made his debut for Levadia's first team on 25 February 2014, in an Estonian Supercup match against Flora, as the team lost 0–1.
 He made his debut in the Meistriliiga on 15 March 2014, and scored in an 8–0 away win over Tallinna Kalev.
 Marin won his first Meistriliiga title in the 2014 season.

 KPV (loan)

 On 3 August 2018, Marin joined Ykkönen club KPV on loan until the end of the season.